llevieux/futility/README.md

 # futility: the game
->*You are still in a small, concrete-reinforced room.*
+>*you are still in a small, concrete-reinforced room.*

-futility is a humble little text-based anti-adventure game.  fun?  maybe.
+futility is a humble little text-based anti-adventure game.

+fun?

+maybe.

 ## notes
 you'll need to start the jar by the command prompt, runme.bat will work if